Outside of Administration Building

 What You'll Do As A Fellow

-Pediatrics and gestational diabetes care: Fellows receive pediatric training at pediatric centers and/or at diabetes camp.
+• Pediatrics and gestational diabetes care: Fellows receive pediatric training at pediatric centers and/or at diabetes camps.

-Subspecialty clinics: Fellows rotate with other subspecialists to gain additional experiences.
-Rotations are typically scheduled as a half-day experience with a frequency determined by the program director, faculty and fellow.
+• Subspecialty clinics: Fellows rotate with other subspecialists to gain additional experience.
+Rotations are typically scheduled as a half-day clinic with a frequency determined by the program director, faculty and fellow.
 Specialties may include (but are not limited to), cardiology, ophthalmology, nephrology, wound care and podiatry.

 Fellowship Prerequisites

-Ready to make a move toward becoming a TUC Diabetology Fellow?
-Here's what you need:
+Ready to make a move toward becoming a Touro University Diabetology Fellow?

 How to Apply to Become a Fellow